-It’s hard when you first hear about your ex’s new partner and discover that s/he is dating again after your divorce or legal separation.
-It can be especially nerve-racking to discover that your ex’s new girlfriend/boyfriend is frequently around your child(ren) or babysitting during your ex’s parenting time.
+It’s hard when to hear about your ex’s new partner and discover that he or she is dating again.
+It can be especially nerve-racking to discover that your ex’s new girlfriend or boyfriend is frequently around your child(ren) or babysitting during your ex’s parenting time.

 You may be…

-- concerned about your kids getting attached to your ex’s new partner;
+- concerned about your kids getting attached to him or her;

-- worried about the impact s/he will have on the kids;
+- worried about the impact he or she will have on your kids;

-- uncomfortable with the notion of a stranger ‘parenting’ your child;
+- uncomfortable with the idea of a stranger ‘parenting’ your child;

 - hurt because it seems too soon;